 Before the Second World War most of the area around the village of Park Wood was mainly woodland and fields which made up Park Wood farm and nearby Brishing Court Farm among others.
 Potatoes, hard fruit and corn were grown with sheep proving an important income also.
 Some trees were left in the area as it was developed, originally around a large playing field where Heather House now stands and local football and rugby teams now play regularly, situated between Bicknor Road and Brishing Lane.

 In 2006, a much needed redevelopment of a large part of Park Wood called Wallis Fields, was commenced, and new housing and shops have been built in the area since then.
-Wallis Fields Phase 1 & 2 works were completed December 2015, – March 2016.
+Wallis Fields Stage 1 & 2 works were completed between December 2015 and March 2016.

-A further part of the refurbishment known as stage 3 is currently under construction and is due to be completed by early 2018.
-At the time of writing (October 2017) the construction of 18 houses, 38 flats and 2 retail units is well under way, and the old site shown in the bottom photograph known as Park Wood parade has become unrecognizable.
+Stage 3 is at the time of writing (October 2017) currently under construction and is due to be completed by early 2018.
+The construction of 18 houses, 38 flats and 2 retail units is well under way.

 The population of the ward of Park Wood in Maidstone is rapidly growing, and now includes two new housing developments.
 One is known as Langley Park off the A274 Sutton Road at Park Wood’s eastern border.
 This new developement includes Langley Park Primary Academy in Edmett Way and a new Aldi supermarket.
 Ther other is the Redrow Homes development also along this road.